brunoparga/fave-jobs-react/README.md

 - CSS;
 - tests;
 - documentation on deploying and testing;
 - change the `removeFavorite` thunk so that it doesn't look for a response body; instead, it will look for the `api_id` key in the response headers.
-Its payload will be an object with only that key.
+Its payload will be an object with only that key;
+- oops, it looks like I actually need to keep the search query in the state.
+Otherwise, emptying the favorites prevents the user from seeing the search results, as an empty query gets endlessly fetched from the server.

 ## Technical decisions